ntko/linuxdoc/vscode_dartlang_basic.md

 There are cases where this ability can be quite useful.
 It is also core to the design philosophy of the Dart language:

-* What matters about an object is its behavior.
+- What matters about an object is its behavior.
 If object a has a procedural interface that is compatible with that of another object b, a may substitute for b.
-* The interface of any kind of object can always be emulated by another suitably defined object.
+- The interface of any kind of object can always be emulated by another suitably defined object.

-### How does it work?
+### How does it work

 When x(a1, .., an) is evaluated, if it is a normal function, it gets called in the normal way.
 If it isn’t we just invoke call() on it.
 If x supports a call() method with suitable arguments it gets called.